Catechetical Learning Communities

 What is a Learning Community?

 Catechetical Learning Communities are small groups of people who listen, share, and discuss their involvement as leaders or participants in programs and processes to nurture and engage faith.
-The School of Parish Leadership and Evangelization, in collaboration with the Archdiocese of Chicago Offices of Lifelong Formation and Catholic Schools, wants to engage the community to learn how we might be able to create and sustain more effective catechetical ministries in our schools and parishes and how to train a new generation of leaders who are able to meet the ministry demands of the next generation.
+The School of Parish Leadership and Evangelization, in collaboration with the Archdiocese of Chicago Offices of Lifelong Formation and Catholic Schools, wants to engage the community to learn how we might be able to create and sustain more effective catechetical ministries for children and adults in our schools and parishes and how to train a new generation of leaders who are able to meet the ministry demands of the next generation.

 Why Should I Join a Learning Community?